What Is a Property Investor?

 Residential property investments can include buy-to-let, where investors purchase properties to rent out to tenants, and flipping, where properties are bought, renovated, and sold at a higher price.
 Holiday lets, investing in properties in tourist areas for short-term rentals, are also popular.

 Commercial property investments involve office buildings, retail spaces, and industrial units such as warehouses and factories.
 Mixed-use developments combine residential, commercial, and industrial spaces, offering diverse revenue streams.
 Additionally, investors can consider student accommodation, purchasing properties near universities for student rentals, or Real Estate Investment Trusts (REITs), which allow individuals to invest indirectly through shares in a company that owns, manages, or finances real estate.
-Learn more about what an Investment Property is in our guidebook.
+Learn more about investment property in our guidebook.

 Savills has published an investor review for student accommodation investments.